The Mystery of the Holes at Rush Lake

 When I was a kid, my cousin and I would ride all over the trails near Rush Lake, a state hunting area in the Upper Thumb.
 We explored the hills and the large cattail-filled lake.
 One area that fascinated us was a deep pool of water cut out of the sandstone at the end of Quarry Road.
 It was larger than the size of two Olympic swimming pools.
 We threw rocks into it and tried to figure out how deep the water was.
 We typically got chased out by some irritated neighbor or got bored and went to explore something else.
 Other than the name of the street, no one knew anything about that deep pool at the end of the road.

-Years go by and I’m researching the quarry operations of Grindstone City and of William Wallace’s quarry in Bay Port when I encountered a strange reference to another.
+Years go by and I’m researching the quarry operations of Grindstone City and of William Wallace’s quarry in Bay Port when I encountered a strange reference to another business.
 There is mention of a stone quarry with a large dock operation near an area called Little Oak Point.
 Oak Point is located north of Rush Lake.
 It was an interesting development.
-Could this be the remnants of that large water-filled pool I explored as a kid?
+Could this be the origin of that large water-filled pool I explored as a kid?

 A Rush Lake Competitor to Grindstone City?